 In any professional field, you use cognitive skills to solve problems in the workplace and improve the quality of your work.
 Displaying cognitive skills both in an interview and on your resume can also make you a more appealing job candidate.

 Cognitive skills are often divided into nine different categories.
-Each of these cognitive skills reflects a different method that your brain uses to effectively interpret and use information.
+These mental skills reflect another method that your brain uses to interpret and use information effectively.

 - Sustained attention